-We do not sell, rent, or lease your personal information to third parties.
-We may share your personal information with third parties only as described in this Privacy Notice or as otherwise described at the point where we collect the information from you, including:
+We do not sell, rent, or lease your personal information to unrelated third parties, but we may share your personal information with others as described in this Privacy Notice, including:

-- to the University of Delaware Alumni Association for their engagement and outreach purposes, including donation requests;
+to the University of Delaware Alumni Association for their engagement and outreach purposes, including donation requests;

-- to companies or individuals that we hire to provide services to us, such as giving platforms, event registration platforms, mailings and surveys, donation processing, information technology services, data hosting/storage, email marketing, and social media marketing;
+to people who provide services to us, such as giving platforms, event registration platforms, mailings and surveys, donation processing, informationtechnology services, data hosting/storage, email marketing, and social media marketing;

 Where Your Information Is Processed

 We are based in the United States, but we and our service providers may transfer your personal information to other countries for purposes of processing and/or storage.
 Where applicable, we will take the appropriate steps to confirm that any such transfer is permitted under the relevant data protection laws.
 The laws of the United States and other countries governing data protection may not be as comprehensive or as protective as the laws in the country where you live.